kburchfiel/cpp_world_clock_2025/README.md

 `clang++ cpp_world_clock.cpp -std=c++20 -o build/cwc25`

-(Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder.)
+(Note: the program will only run correctly if the executable is stored in a /build subfolder and **not** the project's root folder.)

 As noted earlier, I was not able to compile this program on MacOS, as the compiler on the laptop I was using didn't appear to support the `zoned_time()` function.